Hamna Aslam, Innopolis University - about women in IT, harassment and radical feminism

 “My teachers didn’t care who was in front of them - a boy or a girl”

-- Hamna, what place in science and IT today is a woman?
+— Hamna, what place does a woman occupy in science and IT today?

-- I will answer with a fairly common phrase, but sincerelyI believe that I am right.
-Women play the same role in the field of information technology and science as men.
-Women contribute to the development, conduct research, patent inventions, receive prizes.
+- I will answer with a fairly general phrase, but sincerelyI believe that I am right.
+Women play the same role in information technology and science as men.
+Women contribute to development, conduct research, patent inventions, and receive awards.

 Just a few decades ago, we and presentthis could not.
 Science and technology were mainly offered as the natural occupation of men.
 The boys were constantly involved in video games, communicating with technology.
 This helped them from an early age to get comfortable in the world of computers.
 The real experience of interaction with IT has become the basis for choosing their career.
 For girls, the IT world looked like a world completely filled with men.
 They simply did not dare to intervene there.
 Of course, this is not the case for the entire female world, but I am sure that such a belief has long kept women from building a career in IT.